 Navajo White OC-95 is a light cream paint.
 The bluish light in a north-facing room counteracts the yellow in this paint color giving it a nice balance.

 Grant Beige HC-83, a popular color, is a cool tan that leans just a bit gray.
 It looks great in a well-lit north-facing room.

 Rooms that have south-facing windows are awash in warm, yellowish light as the afternoon progresses.
 During the morning, these rooms can be shadowy, making color in this space look a bit flat.
 If your south-facing room is very bright in the afternoon, a cool tone or gray can help offset all the warm light.
 Using warm colors in this space will make the visual warmth of the room appear more intense.

 Neutral Paint Colors for South-Facing Rooms

-Gray Owl is a soft gray that’s not icy.
-It has a very subtle blue-green undertone that will be a bit more subdued in a room that doesn’t get much direct sunlight
+Gray Owl OC-52 is a soft, warm gray that’s not icy.
+Its color will be a bit more subdued in a room that doesn’t get much direct sunlight

-Ballet White is a light, creamy greige that leans a bit warm.
-This color can bring a lot of light and warmth into a space, but may be too neutral for south-facing rooms that don’t get a lot of direct sunlight.
+Ballet White OC-9 is a light, creamy greige that leans a bit warm.
+This color can bring a lot of light and warmth into a space but may be too neutral for south-facing rooms that don’t get a lot of direct sunlight.